 As an author, I have written two books of history.
 The first was on a contemporary subject: the Iraq War, which I covered as an unembedded reporter.
 The second was on the creation of modern Jewry starting in the French Revolution and ending a century and a half later with the Nazi seizure of power in April 1933.

 This substack will over time be the equivalent of a third book.
 The history of America’s calamity, from 1950 to today.
 Why am I publishing it here?
 Because the process of getting a book commissioned has become so cumbersome and time consuming that I can no longer wait to be granted permission by a publisher to write it.

 Twice a month, I will put out a chapter.
-I will also blog - short hits, longer posts - on current events.
-The blog posts are for everyone.
 The chapters will eventually be for paid subscribers.